sparkfun/SparkFun_GNSS_Combo_Breakout-ZED-F9P_NEO-D9S/docs/index.md

 </table>

 !!! warning
-    While we were able to get the <a href="https://www.sparkfun.com/products/15192">GNSS L1/L2 Multi-Band Magnetic Mount Antenna - 5m (SMA), ANN-MB-00</a> to work with the NEO-D9S in the US, it is not compatible with the Europe PointPerfect L-Band correction service.
+    While we were able to get the <a href="https://www.sparkfun.com/products/15192">GNSS L1/L2 Multi-Band Magnetic Mount Antenna - 5m (SMA), ANN-MB-00</a> to work with the NEO-D9S in the US, we recommend using a dedicated L1/L2/L-Band antenna for best results.

 ## Getting Started with Arduino